keelancook/lanyon/projects.md

 ---
 layout: page
 title: Projects
+modified: 2021-02-26T06:15:45-06:00
 ---

 ## My Commonplace Book

 ![Commonplace Banner Image](https://i.imgur.com/BzZOtqw.png)

 The commonplace book has a long history and deep roots.
-For hundreds of years, scholars, writers, and thinkers in general carried what ammounts to a scrapbook that they used to compile all of their notes.
+For hundreds of years, scholars, writers, and thinkers in general carried what amounts to a scrapbook that they used to compile all of their notes.

-Primarily, the notes in [my commonplace book](https://commonplace.ml) will deal with topics or theology and ministry.
-My hope is that by thinking in public, instead of keeping these notes closed up, my thoughts here will benefit others.
-And perhaps, these thoughts will be sharpened that was as well.
+Primarily, the notes in [my commonplace book](https://commonplace.ml) will deal with topics of theology and ministry.
+By thinking in public, instead of keeping these notes closed up, I hope my thoughts here will benefit others.
+And perhaps, these thoughts will be sharpened as well.

 ---
 ## Peoples Next Door